magomimmo/modern-cljs/doc/tutorial-10.md

 ```

 Great, we have not destroyed what was working before the injection of a
-mutable world.
+not so mutable world.

 ## Crossing the border

-All the made assertions are going to be true in every possibile mutable
+All the declared assertions are going to be true in every mutable
-world, even the one in which both `__dir` and `__dir/dir1` do not
+possibile world, even the one in which both `__dir` and `__dir/dir1` do
-exist.
+not exist.
 It's now time to be less abstract and start asserting facts
-regarding the world we frabricated by ourself, a world made of real
+regarding the world we frabricated by ourself, a world made termporarly
-directories and files.
+real in the file system.

-Let's start asking few real use cases of exclusion from compilation:
+Let's start asking few real use cases of CLJS source file exclusion from compilation to JS:

 1. exclude a single existent CLJS file (standard)
 2. exclude a single directory (standard)